dwavesystems/dwave-ocean-sdk/overview/dwavesys.rst

     API endpoint URL (editable): https://my.dwavesys.url/
     Authentication token (editable): ABC-1234567890abcdef1234567890abcdef
     Client class (qpu or sw): qpu
-    Solver (can be left blank): My_DWAVE_2000Q
+    Solver (can be left blank): {"qpu": true, "vfyc": true}
     Proxy URL (can be left blank):
     Configuration saved.

-2. Enter the SAPI information (API URL and token) found as described above.
+2. Enter the SAPI information (e.g. your API token) found as described above.
 You can accept the command's defaults and in the future update the file if needed.

+   To get started, Leap users can create a minimum configuration by entering only an API token; on-premises users should also set the URL to the on-premises system.

 Alternatively, you can create and edit a :std:doc:`D-Wave Cloud Client configuration file <cloud-client:index>`